His 500 Practicum in College Teaching (1)

 His 899 Doctoral Dissertation (1)

-Load graded.
+Course grading is Load Only and does not earn credit.
 Appropriate for doctoral students engaged in research and writing of the dissertation.
 Prerequisite: Admission to doctoral candidacy.